 All reported or suspected cases of child abuse require an investigation and a written report even if the allegations appear unfounded or unsubstantiated (K.S.A. § 38-2226).
-Officers shall write a report even if the allegations appear unfounded or unsubstantiated.

 Suspected child abuse reports shall be accepted from anyone, including mandated reporters when DCF is unable to accept reports (K.S.A. § 38-2223(c)(1)).